-As the COVID-19 pandemic persists in Los Angeles County, the Superior Court of Los Angeles County (LASC or Court) continues to seek to balance the rights of those who come to court to enforce their rights with the health and well-being of litigants, attorneys, Court workers, judicial officers, and others who enter the courthouse during the COVID-19 pandemic.
-Following Governor Gavin Newsom's March 4, 2020 declaration of a state of emergency due to the COVID-19 pandemic and his issuance of the stay-at-home order on March 19, 2020, the Court had to determine how best to carry out its statutory duties while minimizing the number of people in its courthouses.
+As the COVID-19 pandemic persists in Los Angeles County, the Superior Court of Los Angeles County (LASC or Court) continues to seek to balance its obligation to render justice with its obligation to protect the health and well-being of litigants, attorneys, Court workers, judicial officers, and others who enter the courthouse during the COVID-19 pandemic.
+To that end, in the six months since Governor Gavin Newsom declared a state of emergency due to the COVID-19 pandemic, the Court has taken numerous measures to reduce the risk of COVID-19 contagion and to enforce social distancing which public health authorities identify, in addition to wearing face coverings and vigorous sanitation practices, among the only effective tools available to combat the spread of the novel coronavirus.
+As the Court resumes criminal jury trials, it must remain vigilant about enforcing these measures in its 38 courthouses so that litigants, attorneys, witnesses, jurors, court personnel, justice partners, judicial officers and others can participate safely in court proceedings.